loyldg/mytelegram/README.md

 -----END PUBLIC KEY-----
 ```

-The default fingerprint of the public key is **`0xce27f5081215bda4`**(Android client need calculate fingerpint and replace it using this value),
+The default fingerprint of the public key is **`0xce27f5081215bda4`**(Android client need calculate fingerprint and replace it using this value),
 if you want to use your own public key,replace `private.pkcs8.key` in auth folder

 - ### Build [Tdesktop client](https://github.com/telegramdesktop/tdesktop)